How to Fix a RAID Array on NAS Idis DR-2316P-A with Multiple Damaged Drives

 In summary, while improper shutdown or unclean system reboots can potentially lead to data loss on NAS devices like the Idis DR-2316P-A, following proper shutdown procedures and regularly backing up important data can help mitigate the risks.

-Although NAS DR-2316P-A can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-2316P-A can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view